Ron Martin (businessman)

-Ronald Martin (born 17 January 1953) is a British businessman, chief executive of Martin Dawn PLC, an Essex, United Kingdom-based property development company.
-Since 2000, he has been the chairman of Southend United Football Club.
+Ronald Martin (born 17 January 1953) is a British businessman who was chief executive of Martin Dawn PLC, an Essex, United Kingdom-based property development company, and chairman of Southend United Football Club from 2000 to 2024.

+After taking an ownership stake in Southend United in November 1998, he championed its move to a proposed new stadium at Fossetts Farm during financial struggles, including 19 winding-up petitions, at the club.
+Under his ownership, the club was promoted to the Championship (second tier of English football) but then, between 2007 and 2021, dropped to the fifth tier National League.
+In October 2023, a deal was agreed in which Martin would sell the club to new owners.
+The sale was finally completed in July 2024.
+Martin's almost 25 years in charge was "widely seen – both by fans and more dispassionate observers – as one of the most disastrous chairmanships in modern football."
+Martin retains an involvement with Fossetts Farm, now a prospective housing-only development expected to start in 2026.

+Following a dispute with McLaren Construction Limited, Martin Dawn PLC was wound up by order of the High Court on 25 February 2025.

 Sports career

-Some reports say Martin was a member of the Great Britain 1980 Winter Olympics bobsleigh team - a claim Martin made in a local newspaper interview in February 2000.
+Reports suggest Martin was a member of the Great Britain 1980 Winter Olympics bobsleigh team - a claim Martin made in a local newspaper interview in February 2000.
 In 2009, the East London and West Essex Guardian reported that in the 1970s he "was on-standby to join the Great Britain bobsleigh team.
 The call never came".

 Business career

-A construction and property development business, Martin Dawn (Essex) Limited was incorporated on 3 November 1983 with Ron Martin named as one of its directors.
+A construction and property development business, Martin Dawn (Essex) Limited, was incorporated on 3 November 1983 with Ron Martin named as one of its directors.
 The company changed its name to Martin-Dawn Ltd on 12 February 1987, and became Martin Dawn plc on 6 February 1995.